 What constitutes “separation” in North Carolina?

 If you and your spouse are living separate and apart with the intent of at least one of you that the separation be permanent, you are considered to be legally separated in North Carolina.
 North Carolina defines separate and apart as living in separate residences.
 If one spouse is sleeping on the couch or living in another part of the house, that does not qualify as living separate and apart.
-No paperwork or official filings are required to become separated in North Carolina.
+No paperwork or official filings are required to become legally separated in North Carolina.

 Why do I need a separation agreement?